Polk County, Florida: Sports

-Polk County is home to professional baseball and basketball teams and boasts a rich history of collegiate sports competition at a number of its institutions of higher learning, including perennial NCAA Division II National Championship contender and titleholder (in multiple sports), Florida Southern College.
+Polk County is home to professional baseball and basketball teams and boasts a rich history of collegiate sports competition at a number of its institutions of higher learning, including perennial NCAA Division II national championship contender and titleholder (in multiple sports), Florida Southern College.

 Professional baseball, especially major league spring training, was historically a major generator of tourist traffic for Polk County.
-Today, however, only the Detroit Tigers remain for spring training.
-Additionally the Class A-Advanced Lakeland Flying Tigers play in Joker Marchant Stadium after spring training.
+Today, only the Detroit Tigers remain for spring training.
+The Single-A Lakeland Flying Tigers play in Joker Marchant Stadium after spring training.

-Professional basketball made its debut in 2017 when The Lakeland Magic took the court in its home venue, RP Funding Center.
+Professional basketball made its debut in 2017 when the Lakeland Magic took the court in its home venue, RP Funding Center.
 The team is the NBA G League developmental affiliate of the NBA's Orlando Magic.
+In 2023, the team relocated from Polk County to Osceola County.

-College sports are also popular in Polk County.
+College sports are popular in Polk County.
 The Florida Southern Moccasins play in NCAA Division II in the Sunshine State Conference.
+The Southeastern Fire play in NAIA Sun Conference.

 Government and politics

-The executive and legislative powers of the county are vested in the five-member Board of County Commissioners.
-While the county is divided into five separate districts, each commissioner is elected at-large, countywide, requiring them to gain majority support.
-Each term lasts for four years, with odd-numbered districts holding elections in presidential election years, and even-numbered districts holding elections two years later.
+The executive and legislative powers of the county are vested in the five-member board of county commissioners.
+The county is divided into five separate districts.
+Each commissioner is elected at-large, countywide, requiring them to gain majority support.
+Each term lasts for four years.
+Odd-numbered districts hold elections in presidential election years, and even-numbered districts hold elections two years later.
 Like all elected officials in the state, county commissioners are subject to recall.

 The commissioners elect a chairman and vice-chairman annually.
 The chairman selects the chairs of each committee, who work with the county manager to establish the policies of the board.
-The commission meets twice a month- generally every other Tuesday.
-Additional meetings take place as needed, but must be announced per the Florida Sunshine laws.
+The commission meets twice a month - generally every other Tuesday.
+Additional meetings take place as needed, but must be announced per the Florida sunshine laws.

 Among the most important duties of the county commission is levying taxes and appropriations.
-The Ad Valorem millage rate levied by the county for county government purposes is 6.8665.
-The commission is responsible for providing appropriations for other countywide offices including the sheriff, property appraiser, tax collector and supervisor of elections.
+The ad valorem millage rate levied by the county for county government purposes is 6.8665.
+The commission is responsible for providing appropriations for other countywide offices, including the sheriff, property appraiser, tax collector, and supervisor of elections.
 The county and circuit court systems are also partially supported by the county budget, including the state attorneys and public defenders.

-A portion of the county's budget is dedicated to providing municipal level services and regulations to unincorporated areas, such as zoning, business codes, and fire protection.
+A portion of the county's budget is dedicated to providing municipal-level services and regulations to unincorporated areas, such as zoning, business codes, and fire protection.
 Other services benefit both those in municipalities and in unincorporated Polk County, such as those that provide recreational and cultural opportunities.

 The current Sheriff of Polk County is Grady Judd.